jon-hanson/parsecj/README.md

 A typical approach to using the library to implement a parser for a language is as follows:

-1. Define a model for language, i.e. a set of classes that represent the language elements.
+1. Define a model for the language, i.e. a set of classes that represent the language elements.
 2. Define a grammar for the language - a set of production rules.
 3. Translate the production rules into parsers using the library combinators.
 The parsers will typically construct values from the model.
 4. Book-end the parser for the top-level element with the `eof` combinator.